Smart Ways to Resolve Conflicts at Home

 way.
 But without looking for a solution that makes everyone feel included, you may

-find that small arguments escalate into much bigger ones.
-Unless you learn how to
+find that small arguments grow into much bigger ones.
+Unless you learn how to fight

 Tips for dealing with conflict